Upcycled Mini Copper Pots – (and the risky business of crafting)

 Step 1 – Collect and Clean

-You will need two cans to make this project, but you may want to make more than one.
-Rinse both cans, and remove and save both pull tabs.
+You will need two cans to complete this project, but you may want to do more than one.
+Rinse both cans and remove and save both pull tabs.

 Step 2 – Remove Top Can # 1